nolstoy/nabbix/README.md

 }
 ```

-3. Create a Nabbix Agent and register your class.
+##3.
+Create a Nabbix Agent and register instances of the counter classes.

 ```
 private static void Main()
 {
-	// Create the instance of our counter var counters = new MyCounter();
+	// Create the instance of the counter class with a single Zabbix Item var counters = new MyCounter();

     // Start the agent.